chrisvfritz/tc359_cheatsheets/ruby/strings/substitution.md

 ## `gsub`

-`gsub` does exactly what `sub` does, except it acts *globally*, replace *all* instances of the search string with the replacement string.
+`gsub` does exactly what `sub` does, except it acts *globally*, replacing *all* instances of the search string with the replacement string.

 ``` ruby
 'This is a test.
 And that is a giraffe.'.sub('is', 'is NOT')